Zhiyun2809/readme/readme_wsl.txt

 for i in `ls -lrt |grep 'May 12'|awk '{print $9}'`; do cp $i /new_dest; done for i in `ls -lrt */* |grep 'May 12'|awk '{print $9}'`; do cp -p $i new_dest/; done

+# awk
+awk 'BEGIN {FS=","; OFS=","} NR>1 {print $1 ","}'
+the BEGIN part: FS tells awk in input file is seperated by ","
+                OFS tells awk in output file is seperated by "," NR > 1, search start from line 2
+" ": text needs to be printed

 # list all files with only digits in name
 ls -l |grep -Eo '[[:digits:]]*.jpg'